How much do you know about natural flooring?

 Seagrass is grown in paddy fields which are flooded by sea water in the growing season.
 Once fully grown, the crops are harvested, dried and spun into a strong yarn suitable for weaving into products like bags, baskets, and natural woven flooring.

-Again, it is not advised to use this type of flooring in wet areas, but seagrass flooring is suitable for every other room in your home – in the style of a rug or fitted wall-to-wall.
+Again, it is not advised to use this type of flooring in wet areas, but seagrass carpets are suitable for every other room in your home – in the style of a rug or fitted wall-to-wall.

 The jute fibre is long, soft and shiny and can be spun into highly textured, strong threads.
 It is produced from plants within the Corchorus genus.